 As your business grows, changes or adds extra dimensions, is it best to invest in your existing labour by upskilling, get certain tasks done by outsourcing them to someone else, or will hiring a new employee be the most effective way to fill the gap?
 These are the questions that every business owner faces at some stage in the growth of their business.
 And they never cease to generate debate.

-That’s probably because the answers are far from straightforward and are bound to change depending on a wide range of factors, including your industry, the size of your company, your plans for expansion and how much the COVID-19 (coronavirus) pandemic has impacted your business.
+That’s probably because the answers are far from straightforward and are bound to change depending on a wide range of factors, including your industry, the size of your company, your plans for expansion and how much COVID-19 has impacted your business.
 That said, there are a few particularly enticing reasons to consider – and reconsider – upskilling, outsourcing or hiring.

 What is Upskilling?